tywonmosley/UNIT2---BLK18WSHP--TDM/block18wkshp.md

 ### Expectations

-- The function will takes the argument
+- The function will take the argument
 - The function will return a number with a product of the numbers provided
-- The function will return a undefined or error when non-numberic charaters are provided
+- The function will return an undefined or error when non-numeric characters are provided
-- The function will return zero when the number zero is provided with other number
+- The function will return zero when the number zero is provided with other numbers
 - The function will provide a number and not a string

 ### Test Specs (function call multiplication)